L3Harris Flight Academy

 This module will provide you with commercial pilot privileges in single-engine aircraft.
 Ground school will include pre-flight preparation and procedures and your flight training will cover FAA regulations such as radio communications, air traffic control, and commercial operations.

-Once you have successfully obtained your Certified Flight Instructor Certificate, you can build up the required 1500 flight hours to obtain your Airline Transport Pilot (ATP) certificate - the highest level of aircraft pilot certificate.
+Once you have successfully obtained your Certified Flight Instructor Certificate, you can build up the required 1500 flight hours to obtain your Airline Transport Pilot (ATP) certificate.

 What pilot jobs are available when I graduate?